 There are two types of laminates .
 One, known as DPL, or Direct Pressure Laminate, the other known as HPL, or High Pressure Laminate.
 With the HPL process, the backing and top wear layers are treated separately and then fused directly onto the core, creating a very strong floor suitable for very heavy traffic.

 HPL laminates consist of the same four layers as in Direct Pressure Laminate, with the fifth layer being a special high-strength paper.
 HPL flooring is generally more expensive than DPL flooring but many residential applications won’t require this type of floor.
-To better understand which laminate is right for you, learn more about how laminates are made here.

 You’ll need more than just the planks of laminate to complete your floor.
 Underlayment, moldings, transition pieces, trim, even adhesives will need to be part of your installation.
 Make sure your vendor has all these pieces ready for your job.